aleman/hw01/case-2-fix-ticket-on-a-branch.md

   * The *commit* points are repeated (possibly out of order) across different branches.

+  * In the example of Anna's fix, there was only 1 commit, which shows as 1 commit point on the `master` branch.
+If Anna had done several intermediate commit points, they will all show up on the `master` branch.
+The **log** of the `master` branch may end up too crowded with not too important messages of intermediate commits.

 The screenshot below shows both the problem of having too many branches, and commits that are exactly the same but repeated in 3 branches due to the `rebase` strategy (emphasis of red ovals added).

 ![!case2i](img/case-2-i.png?raw=true)